gbtami/pychess-variants/static/docs/spartan.md

 ![Warlord](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/SpartanWarlord.png)

 The Warlord (*Polemarchos*) moves as a bishop combined with a knight (i.e. archbishop).
-That is, it can move any number of squares orthogonally, or leap in a 2x1 rectangle.
+That is, it can move any number of squares diagonally, or leap in a 2x1 rectangle.

 ### Captain (C)